Omaha's last standing video stores are putting a new spin on dinner and a movie.

 Time of year is a factor as well.
 Krohn said his family probably uses OnDemand service more to rent movies in the winter, and visits Family Video more often in the summer.
 “We utilize both of them.
 Both have their advantages and disadvantages.”

 So how does Family Video hold up as other chains collapse?
-Wolfe said Family Video has capitalized on other video rental chains' demise.
+Wolf said Family Video has capitalized on other video rental chains' demise.
 The Bellevue location was once a Hollywood Video that was “flipped” to a Family Video within a week.

 Rentals are less than $3 each, including new releases, and kids movies are free.
 Deals and specials are offered to customers who join its free membership program.
-The chain charges late fees — the price of what it would cost to rent the movie again — but movies can be renewed over the phone, Wolfe said.
+The chain charges late fees — the price of what it would cost to rent the movie again — but movies can be renewed over the phone, Wolf said.

 “We still have that personal touch,” Wolf said.
 “A machine can't help you when someone in the family has a medical emergency and you weren't able to return your movies.”